alexnesov/Financial-social-media/README.md

 # Financial-social-media
 Python-Django training with JavaScript and maybe some React.
-Connection to my remote AWS RDS MySQL DB to stored messages and other data.
+Connection to my remote AWS RDS MySQL DB to stored the messages and other data.
+Maybe also implementation of some PubSub logic to handle instant messaging.